STAMP-project/pitest-descartes/docs/descartes-for-dummies-mvn.md

 cd dhell
 mvn test org.pitest:pitest-maven:mutationCoverage
 ```
+3. Check the report
+PIT will output an html report to target/pit-reports/YYYYMMDDHHMI folder.

 ### Conclusion
 We hope this quick overview has increased your interest in Descardes usage.
 Note that this is a very truncated quick-start guide.
 Now you are ready for more comprehensive details concerning the actions you have just performed.
 Check out the Descardes Readme Guide.